-Last February, we asked what Black History Month meant to you.
+We’ve been asking what Black History Month means to you.

-We received a variety of answers, but thought we’d highlight three particularly thoughtful responses.
+We received a variety of answers, and thought we’d highlight some of the responses.

-There’s still time to weigh in, if you’d like to answer the question for yourself: Tell us -- What does Black History Month mean to you?
+There’s still time to weigh in, by the way, if you’d like to answer the question for yourself: Tell us -- What does Black History Month mean to you?
 Did you talk about it, growing up?
 Did you attend events?
 We want to hear, in your words, about your experience.
-Take a minute, if you’re so inclined, to fill out the form linked above.
+Take a minute, if you’re so inclined, to fill out the link.

 The following responses have been edited for length and/or clarity.